-The Conditional Preferred Stock is entitled to receive dividends (on an as-if-converted-to-common stock basis) actually paid on shares of common stock when, as and if such dividends are paid on shares of common stock.
-No other dividends will be paid on shares of Conditional Preferred Stock.
-The Conditional Preferred Certificate of Designation does not provide for any restriction on the repurchase of the Conditional Preferred Stock by us while there is any arrearage in the payment of dividends on the Conditional Preferred Stock.
-There are no sinking fund provisions applicable to the Conditional Preferred Stock.
+Dividends.
+The Series C Preferred Stock is entitled to receive dividends (on an as-if-converted-to-common stock basis) actually paid on shares of common stock when, as and if such dividends are paid on shares of common stock.
+No other dividends will be paid on shares of Series C Preferred Stock.

-In general, the Conditional Preferred Stock does not have voting rights.
-However, as long as any shares of Conditional Preferred Stock remain outstanding, the Conditional Preferred Certificate of Designation provides that we will not, without the affirmative vote of holders of a majority of the then-outstanding shares of Conditional Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Conditional Preferred Stock or alter or amend the Conditional Preferred Certificate of Designation, (b) amend our certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders of Conditional Preferred Stock, (c) increase the number of authorized shares of Conditional Preferred Stock or (d) enter into any agreement with respect to any of the foregoing.
+Voting Rights.
+In general, the Series C Preferred Stock does not have voting rights.
+However, as long as any shares of Series C Preferred Stock remain outstanding, the Series C Certificate of Designation provides that we cannot, without the affirmative vote of holders of a majority of the thenoutstanding shares of Series C Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series C Preferred Stock (including by the designation, authorization, or issuance of any shares of preferred stock that purports to have equal rights with, or be senior in rights or preferences to, the Series C Preferred Stock), (b) alter or amend the Series C Certificate of Designation, (c) amend our certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders of Series C Preferred Stock, (d) increase the number of authorized shares of Series C Preferred Stock, (e) except for stock dividends or distributions for which adjustments are to be made pursuant to the Series C Certificate of Designation, pay dividends on any shares of capital stock of the company, or (f) enter into any agreement with respect to any of the foregoing.